Ornella-Gigante/Master-in-JavaScript-JSON-TypeScript-Learning-JS-jQuery-Angular-NodeJS/README.md

-# 🚀 Progress in the Course: Master in JavaScript - Learn JS, jQuery, Angular, NodeJS
+# 🚀 Progress in the Course: Master in JavaScript - Learn JS, TypeScript, jQuery, Angular, NodeJS

 Welcome to my GitHub repository! 🎉
 Here, I'll be documenting my journey and progress in the **"Master in JavaScript: Learn JS, jQuery, Angular, NodeJS"** course available on Udemy.